 Community safety initiatives

-The City of Stirling is committed to ensuring public safety through dedicated programs, partnerships, and initiatives that empower residents and enhance local well-being.
-From crime prevention and emergency management to environmental safety and road awareness, our approach is built on teamwork—with the community, government agencies, and key stakeholders working together to make the City a safer place for all.
+The City of Stirling is dedicated to fostering a safer community through proactive programs, strong partnerships, and initiatives that empower residents and enhance local well-being.
+From crime prevention and emergency management to environmental safety and road awareness, our approach is built on collaboration—with the community, government agencies, and key stakeholders working together to create a secure and thriving city.
+Programs such as the Safer Suburbs Rebate, which helps residents fortify their homes, and the Holiday Watch Service, providing peace of mind while residents are away, further reinforce our commitment to safety.

 Programs and initiatives